Tecnativa/docker-whitelist/README.md

 ## What?

-A whitelist proxy that uses netcat. 🔌😼
+A whitelist proxy that uses socat. 🔌😼

 ## Why?